Good Karma Brands: History

 On August 28, 2019, it was announced by ESPN Radio that day-to-day management of Chicago's WMVP would move from direct purview by ESPN to a management agreement with Good Karma Brands.
 The station's incumbent general manager, Jim Pastor, retired at the end of the year, with Good Karma beginning to operate the station on September 29, 2019, under a lease with Disney.
 The lease did not lead to any immediate changes to personnel and facilities.
-Two years later, on December 13, 2021, Good Karma announced it was acquiring ownership of WMVP outright from Disney; the deal also saw GKB purchase WEPN in New York City and KSPN in Los Angeles.
+Two years later, on December 13, 2021, Good Karma announced it would acquire WMVP outright, as well as WEPN in New York City, and KSPN in Los Angeles.
 GKB also assumed Disney's local marketing agreement to operate Emmis Communications-owned WEPN-FM in New York City.
 GKB would pay $15 million for the stations, with $1 million paid at the deal's closing and the rest paid in quarterly installments of $500,000.

 The sale of WEPN was closed in March 2022.

+On July 31, 2023, it was reported that ESPN had reached an agreement for Good Karma Brands to assume day-to-day operations and advertising sales for the ESPN Radio network and its podcasts under a revenue sharing agreement, which began July 28; ESPN will continue to remain responsible for the network's content and distribution.
+Karmazin considered it a culmination of the company's long-standing relationship with ESPN Radio, explaining that "we probably went against what anyone would recommend, but we have just gone all-in with one brand — a brand that we don't own. [...]
+We just believe so strongly in it.
+And we believe we complement what the Walt Disney Co. and ESPN does so well because we’re going to treasure their brand in the same way they do."

+On August 12, 2024, GKB announced that it would enter into a local marketing agreement with Audacy, Inc. New York City station WCBS effective August 26, ending its long-standing all-news format and transitioning to the ESPN Radio programming previously heard on WEPN-FM.
+The agreement comes amid the conclusion of GKB's LMA with Emmis at the end of the month, which will not be renewed.